-All class teachers are required to keep a list of pupils who they are monitoring at On-Alert level and to identify and implement strategies to address their needs to enable them to catch-up.
+All class teachers monitor and implement adaptive teaching strategies to address their needs to enable them to make progress.
 This will involve conversations between the class teacher, SENCO and parents which will include problem-solving, planning support and strategies for the individual pupils.

-Pupils at this level of need DO NOT form part of the school's RON and, in line with the Code of Practice, the School ensures that everything is done at an early a stage as possible to avoid the need for SEN Support.
-However, if after a period of time, an individual does not catch-up, it is at this point that consideration will be given as to whether they need SEN support.
+The School ensures that everything is done at an early a stage as possible to avoid the need for SEN Support.
+However, if ,after a period of time, an individual does not catch-up, it is at this point that consideration will be given as to whether they need SEN support.